mozilla/pkipolicy/rootstore/policy.md

     mozilla.org Bugzilla system, as described in Mozilla’s wiki page, "[Applying for root inclusion in Mozilla products][How-To-Apply]";
-3.  disabling a root is the act of turning off one or more of the trust bits (SSL or email), and MAY be requested by a representative of the CA operator or a representative of Mozilla by submitting a bug report into the mozilla.org Bugzilla system, as described in the [Root Change Process][Root-Changes]; *and*
+3.  disabling a root is the act of turning off one or more of the trust bits (websites or email), and MAY be requested by a representative of the CA operator or a representative of Mozilla by submitting a bug report into the mozilla.org Bugzilla system, as described in the [Root Change Process][Root-Changes]; *and*